pharoh673/Quantum_Fidelity_swap_test/README.md

 # 🧠 When Two Quantum States Meet: Measuring Overlap with the SWAP Test

-### A Hands-On Quantum Fidelity Lab Built with Qiskit
+### A Hands-On Quantum Fidelity Lab Built with Qiskit AND Pennylane

 ---